TriplyDB/Documentation/blog/2023-02-json-ld-framing-and-iiif/index.md

 date: "2023-03-20T11:15:00"
 author: akonrad
 ---
-We are excited to announce that it is now possible to create a working IIIF Presentation API that works in any IIIF Viewer, using TriplyDB.
-That is possible with the recently introduced JSON-LD frames, which can be used on a saved SPARQL query.
+We are excited to announce that it is now possible to create a working IIIF Presentation Manifest with TriplyDB that works in any IIIF Viewer.
+This is possible with the recently introduced JSON-LD frames, which can be used on a saved SPARQL query.

 ## What is IIIF?
 The International Image Interoperability Framework (IIIF) represents universal standards for describing and transmitting images over the internet.
-Two APIs, one for image retrieval and the other for image display, are specified by the framework.
+Multiple APIs, including one for image retrieval and one for image display, are specified by the framework.
 Institutions that offer IIIF endpoints for their content can make it available to anybody with a IIIF-compatible viewer.
 If you wish to learn more about IIIF and how it works, you can check out [the official IIIF website](https://iiif.io/).

-### IIIF Image API
-The IIIF Image API describes a web service that returns an image in response to a regular HTTP or HTTPS request.
-The region, size, rotation, quality, and format of the requested image can all be specified by the URI.
-It can also request basic technical information of the image.
-This API was designed to make it easier for cultural heritage organizations to establish digital image repositories where image resources can be reused consistently.
-It can be used to obtain static images in response to a correctly built URI and might be adopted by any image repository or service.

 ### IIIF Presentation API